gupta977/wp-upg/readme.txt

 = 1.94 =
 * Video submission is changed to embed url
 * Supports instagram, vimeo, youtube, facebook, twitter and many more
-* Tag will display, only if tags are more then one.
+* Tag will display, only if tags count more then one.
 * Colorbox popup is replaced with fancyapp javascript
 * Update issue in tags, has been fixed
 * At album, video is renamed to embed.
 Update album/categories if selected for video.